|Glossary of Risk Assessment Terms|

 Computed differently under different funding methods, the Actuarial Accrued Liability generally represents the portion of the Present Value of Fully Projected Benefits attributable to service credit earned (or accrued) as of the valuation date.

-Factors that actuaries use in estimating the cost of funding a defined benefit pension plan.
+Factors used to estimate cost.
 Examples include the rate of return on plan investments, mortality rates, and the rates at which plan participants are expected to leave the system because of retirement, disability, termination, etc.

 Actuarial Cost Methods

-An actuarial method that defines the allocation of pension costs (and contributions) over a member's working career.
-All standard actuarial cost methods are comprised of two components: normal cost and the actuarial accrued liability.
-An actuarial cost method determines the incidence of pension costs, not the ultimate cost of a pension plan; that cost is determined by the actual benefits paid less the actual investment income.
+An actuarial method that defines the allocation of costs (and contributions) over a member's working career.
+All standard actuarial cost methods are comprised of two components: normal cost and the unfunded actuarial accrued liability.
+An actuarial cost method determines the cost of benefits only, not the ultimate cost of the plan, which is determined by offsetting actual benefit payments by plan assets.

 Actuarial Gain or Loss